twobassdrum/http2Client-vertx/README.md

 http2 client example using vertx

-response to browser with backend responses from http2 rest API
+respond to browser with backend responses from http2 rest API

 clone git